PistonDevelopers/glfw-sys/README.md

 > NOTE: For emscripten, none of these features apply.
 We just pass the necessary flags like `-sUSE_GLFW=3` to linker and simply let emscripten take care of things.

-- `static_link` - statically link glfw.
+- `static-link` - statically link glfw.
 If disabled, we will dynamically link glfw.

 We try to build glfw in this order:
-- `src_build` - If enabled, build glfw from source (sources are included with crate).
+- `src-build` - If enabled, build glfw from source (sources are included with crate).
 Ensure `cmake` is installed and any other required dependencies.
-- `prebuilt_libs` (only for windows/macos. ignored on other platforms) - If enabled, we download and link pre-built glfw libs from <https://github.com/glfw/glfw/releases/>.
+- `prebuilt-libs` (only for windows/macos. ignored on other platforms) - If enabled, we download and link pre-built glfw libs from <https://github.com/glfw/glfw/releases/>.

 > NOTE: We use curl + tar (unzip on macos) to download and extract pre-built libs. mac/win10+ will have these by default.

-Finally, if neither `src_build` nor `prebuilt_libs` feature is enabled, we will try to use `pkg-config` to find and link to system glfw libs.
+Finally, if neither `src-build` nor `prebuilt-libs` feature is enabled, we will try to use `pkg-config` to find and link to system glfw libs.

 #### Platform Backends (non-mac and non-windows only)
 * `x11` and `wayland` - enables support for x11/wayland.
 Enable both and you can choose which one to use during initialization. `x11/wayland` are ignored on windows/macos platforms.